 No, there is no part-time program offered.
 This is a very strenuous curriculum that is covered over three calendar years.
-Students are generally in class around 30 hours per week.
-Additional time is needed for group projects, lab review, and clinical practice.
+Students are generally in class for around 30 hours per week.
+Additional time is needed for group projects, lab reviews, and clinical practice.

 There is no preferred undergraduate major for physical therapy.

 General biology, general chemistry, physics, and general psychology cannot be substituted as they are usually prerequisites for higher level courses.
 If there is a question in regard to course content, we ask that a copy of the course description be submitted.
 A decision will be rendered in a relatively quick amount of time.

 Understand that the prerequisite courses have been established to ensure that every student has the basic foundation necessary to enter the program.
 Some classes are too broad and some are too narrow in their focus and content, and thus unacceptable substitutes.
 Also, know that academic major requirements are irrelevant to our prerequisite requirements.
 We will not make exceptions because of curriculum conflicts.
 It is the student’s responsibility to make the necessary adjustments.

 All prerequisites must be completed by the end of the fall semester in which you apply and nine of the eleven prerequisites should be completed before that fall term starts.
 To apply to the Fall 2022 deadline (to enter the program during the Fall 2023 term) you must have completed or plan to complete all prerequisites by the end of December 2022.
 So that each student is considered equitably, there are NO EXCEPTIONS to this policy.